warenbe/WebSocketListener/README.md

 `AcceptWebSocketAsync` should be in a loop to continuously accept new clients, also wrapped in a `try/catch` since errors in the negotiation process will be thrown here.
 Take a look to the [simple host tutorial](https://github.com/vtortola/WebSocketListener/wiki/WebSocketListener-Echo-Server-Example).

 #### Receiving messages

+⚠️ You must receive messages even if you do not need them.
+If you do not do this, then random disconnects are possible.

 With the client we can *await* a message as a readonly stream:

 ```cs